sanskrit/raw_etexts_english/blogs/manasataramgini/2019-01-22_an-apparition-of-mordell.md

 +++
-title = "An apparition ofxa0Mordell"
+title = "An apparition of Mordell"

 +++
 Consider the equation: